7 Best Campgrounds in Badlands National Park, SD

 1. Cedar Pass Campground

-Accommodating both tent campers and RV drivers, the Cedar Pass Campground features pay showers, flushing toilets, shaded picnic tables, and potable water.
-Within walking distance of the campground, the Cedar Pass Lodge and Restaurant welcomes all visitors, and can provide a hot meal, extra camping supplies, and some handmade memorabilia.
+The Cedar Pass Campground has pay showers, flushing toilets, shaded picnic tables, and potable water.
+The Cedar Pass Lodge and Restaurant is within walking distance of the campground and welcomes all visitors with a hot meal, extra camping supplies, and some handmade memorabilia.
+The Cedar Pass Lodge also manages reservations for the campground.

-The Cedar Pass Campground is open seasonally, with only the four group sites available during the winter off-season.
-No matter what time of year you visit, the sunset over the neighboring Badlands formations is breathtaking.
+The Cedar Pass Campground is open seasonally, between approximately April through October, with only four group sites available during the winter off-season.
+It's a sun-drenched landscape come summer, and the campground provides shade structures for tent campers.

 Many other attractions of the park are within a short driving distance of Cedar Pass Campground.
 With less than a 10-minute drive, campers at Cedar Pass can reach iconic trailheads like the Notch, Window, and Castle Trails.